cazala/synaptic/docs/growing-neural-ca.md

 ```

 The learned rule is local and does not encode a grid size.
 The browser demo
-therefore keeps training at 24×24 but runs Automata on a centered 48×48 grid.
+therefore keeps training at 24×24 but runs Automata on a centered 96×96 grid.
-That gives the organism twice as much space in each direction and halves the
+That gives the organism four times as much space in each direction and quarters
-rendered cell size without changing the training tape or tensors.
+the rendered cell size without changing the training tape or tensors.
+While training is active, the demo runs inference at 4 generations per second,
+which approximately preserves the original 24×24-at-60 cell-update budget.
+Pausing training raises inference to 60 generations per second for smooth
+observation.

 While training continues, avoid rebuilding the Automata pipelines: